-Additionally, up to 15 points will be awarded for a provider outlining its proposed service tiers along with pricing that demonstrates its offering provides affordability for middle class and low-income residents in accordance with those sections of this Initial Proposal.
-A provider's offer of a proposal that is consistent with Requirement 16's Low-Cost Plan and Requirement 20's Middle Class Affordability tiers of service is sufficient for the awarding of these 15 points.
-[Primary Criteria] Fair Labor Standards Demonstrated record of and plans to comply with Federal labor and employment laws.
-New entrants without a record of labor and employment law compliance must be permitted to mitigate this fact by making specific, forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects.
-Prospective subgrantees will be required to include any official labor relations complaints acquired in the four years prior to the submission of the proposal, and points may be deducted for presence of complaints.
+years prior to the submission of the proposal, and points may be deducted for presence of complaints.
 Finally, points will be awarded to proposals that demonstrate how the approach will offer high-quality jobs, offer or leverage Vermont's apprenticeship programs, prioritize hiring local workers, and recruit from historically underrepresented populations facing labor market barriers and ensure that they have reasonable access to the job opportunities, following the affirmative steps outlined in requirement #9.
-To receive the full points in this category, prospective subgrantees must provide an 14 14 exceptional record of and plans to comply with labor and employment laws (or specific commitments if no record exists) and provide compelling commitments to equitable labor recruitment and workforce development practices.
-[Secondary Criteria] Community Input and Engagement Prospective subgrantees demonstrate that their proposed project reflects substantive engagement with the residents in the area they propose to serve to ensure their service meets the needs of the community, as well as a commitment to conduct regular engagement into the future.
+To receive the full points in this category, prospective subgrantees must provide an exceptional record of and plans to comply with labor and employment laws (or specific commitments if no record exists) and provide compelling commitments to equitable labor recruitment and workforce development practices.
+Prospective subgrantees demonstrate that their proposed project reflects substantive engagement with the residents in the area they propose to serve to ensure their service meets the needs of the community, as well as a commitment to conduct regular engagement into the future.
 To satisfy this requirement, the applicant will need to provide evidence that demonstrates substantive engagement.
-Examples of such documentation could include: Letter(s) of support from community organizations, members, and/or local government.
-Submission of minutes from several or more public meetings of municipalities that show substantive and reciprocal engagement over multiple months by the applicant and local officials in the project area engaged in a planning process.
-Submission of one or more reports that have been previously submitted to the governance bodies in the communities in the project area by the applicant and evidence of two-way community discussions.
-12 5
+Examples of such documentation could include: 12 5 municipalities that show substantive and reciprocal engagement over multiple months by the applicant and local officials in the project area engaged in a planning process. • Submission of one or more reports that have been previously submitted to the governance bodies in the communities in the project area by the applicant and evidence of two-way community discussions.
 Documentation showing how community members are engaged in and contributing to development of plans in the project on an ongoing basis.
 A description of the applicant's governance structure and how it involves community members in regular and routine decision making for the project.
 A description of how the prospective subgrantee plans to continue to engage local communities.
 Additional types of evidence offered by the prospective subgrantee and explicitly approved by the VCBB.
-Points will be awarded to prospective subgrantees that demonstrate that their proposed project reflects coordination with local municipalities and regional planning commissions for the proposed project area and put forth a plan for ongoing local coordination into the future.
+[Secondary Criteria] Local Coordination Points will be awarded to prospective subgrantees that demonstrate that their proposed project reflects coordination with local municipalities and regional planning commissions for the proposed project 11 5 area and put forth a plan for ongoing local coordination into the future.
 (Please note that Vermont has no federally-recognized tribes).
 Points will also be awarded for demonstrating how the proposal is consistent with state broadband planning efforts to date.
 To satisfy this requirement, the applicant will need to provide evidence that demonstrates this local coordination.
-Evidence of local coordination could include: 11 5
+Evidence of local coordination could include:

-Demonstration of a written commitment to the project from all towns in the project area.
-Submission of substantive reports and communications between the applicant and municipalities.
-Examples and evidence of municipal or regional entities contributing to project planning on a recurring basis during the preparation of the eligible entity's BEAD subgrant proposal.
-Examples of municipal and regional entities pledging services and funds to the development of the applicant's project area.
-Appointment letters of citizens to governance committees of the applicant.
-Additional types of evidence offered by the prospective subgrantee and explicitly approved by the VCBB.
-[Secondary Criteria] Speed to Deployment.
-Points will be awarded to the prospective subgrantee for its binding commitment to provision and begin providing broadband service to each customer that desires broadband service before the end of the four-year period allowed under the BEAD program for deployment.
-Prospective subgrantees will be awarded one point for each year that is less than the four years permitted under the BEAD program.
-2 2
+- Demonstration of a written commitment to the project from all towns in the project area. - Submission of substantive reports and communications between the applicant and municipalities. - Examples and evidence of municipal or regional entities contributing to project planning on a recurring basis during the preparation of the eligible entity's BEAD subgrant proposal. - Examples of municipal and regional entities pledging services and funds to the development of the applicant's project area. - Appointment letters of citizens to governance committees of the applicant. - Additional types of evidence offered by the prospective subgrantee and explicitly approved by the VCBB.